casper-network/docs/source/docs/casper/design/casper-design.md

 ## Unforgeable Reference (URef) {#uref-head}

-This key type is used for storing any type of value except `Account`.
+This key type is used for storing any value except `Account`.
 Additionally, `URef`s used in Wasm carry permission information to prevent unauthorized usage of the value stored under the key.
-This permission information is tracked by the runtime.
+The runtime tracks this permission information.
 This means that if malicious Wasm attempts to produce a `URef` with permissions that the Wasm does not have, the Wasm has attempted to "forge" the unforgeable reference, and the runtime will raise a forged `URef` error.
 Permissions for a `URef` can be given across contract calls, allowing data stored under a `URef` to be shared in a controlled way.
 The 32-byte identifier representing the key is generated randomly by the runtime (see [Execution Semantics](#execution-semantics-head) for more information).
 The serialization for `Access Rights` that define the permissions for `URefs` is detailed in the [CLValues](serialization-standard.md) section.

 ### Permissions for `URef`s {#uref-permissions}

 In the runtime, a `URef` carries its permissions called `AccessRights`.
-Additionally, the runtime tracks what `AccessRights` would be valid for each `URef` to have in each context.
+Additionally, the runtime tracks what `AccessRights` would be valid for each `URef` in each context.
 The system assumes that a sent `URef` is invalid, regardless of declared `AccessRights`, and will check it against the executing context to determine validity on each usage.
-A `URef` can only be added to a context by the host logic, in the following ways:
+A `URef` can only be added to a context by the host logic in the following ways:

--   it can exist in a set of "known" `URef`s
+-   It can exist in a set of "known" `URef`s
--   it can be freshly created by the runtime via the `new_uref` function
+-   It can be freshly created by the runtime via the `new_uref` function
--   for called contracts, it can be passed in by the caller via the arguments to `call_contract`
+-   For called contracts, the caller can pass it in via the arguments to `call_contract`
--   it can be returned to the caller from `call_contract` via the `ret` function
+-   It can be returned to the caller from `call_contract` via the `ret` function

-Note: that only valid `URef`s may be added to the known `URef`s or cross call boundaries; this means the system cannot be tricked into accepting a forged `URef` by getting it through a contract or stashing it in the known `URef`s.
+Note that only valid `URef`s may be added to the known `URef`s or cross-call boundaries; this means the system cannot be tricked into accepting a forged `URef` by getting it through a contract or stashing it in the known `URef`s.

-The ability to pass `URef`s between contexts via `call_contract` / `ret`, allows them to be used to share state among a fixed number of parties while keeping it private from all others.
+The ability to pass `URef`s between contexts via `call_contract` / `ret`, allows them to share state among a fixed number of parties while keeping it private from all others.

 ### `URef`s and Purses

-Purses represent a unique type of `URef` used for accounting measures within a Casper Network. `URef`s exist as a top-level entity, meaning that individual accounts do not own ‘URef’s.
+Purses represent a unique type of `URef` used for accounting measures within a Casper network. `URef`s exist as a top-level entity, meaning that individual accounts do not own ‘URef’s.
 As described above, accounts and contracts possess certain `Access Rights`, allowing them to interact with the given `URef`.
-While an account will possess an associated `URef` representing their main purse, this `URef` exists as a [`Unit`](../serialization-standard#clvalue-unit) and corresponds to a balance key within the Casper Mint.
-The individual balance key within the Casper Mint is the account's purse, with transfers authorized solely through the associated `URef` and the `Access Rights` granted to it.
+While an account will possess an associated `URef` representing their main purse, this `URef` exists as a [`Unit`](../serialization-standard#clvalue-unit) and corresponds to a *balance* key within the Casper *mint*.
+The individual balance key within the Casper mint is the account's purse, with transfers authorized solely through the associated `URef` and the `Access Rights` granted to it.

-Through this logic, the Casper Mint holds all motes on the network, and transfers between balance keys at the behest of accounts and contracts as required.
+Through this logic, the Casper mint holds all motes on the network and transfers between balance keys at the behest of accounts and contracts as required.

 ## Block Structure {#block-structure-head}